rust-lang/rfcs/text/3503-frontmatter.md

 - Leave the door open in case we want to reuse the syntax for embedded lockfiles
 - Leave the door open for single-file `lib`s

+This proposed syntax builds off of the precedence of Rust syntax being specialized for an external tool (doc-comments for rustdoc).
+However, a new syntax is used instead of extending the comment syntax:
+- Focused on being parsed by arbitrary tools (cargo, vim plugins, etc) without understanding the full Rust grammar
+- Side steps compatibility issues with both user expectations with the looseness of comment syntax (making it harder to parse) and any existing comments that may look like a new structured comment syntax

 Benefits for the proposed solution are:
 - Visually/syntactically lightweight
 - Has parallels to ideas outside of Rust, building on external knowledge that might exist